schepedw/active_record_basics/README.md

 There's no rails here, so running migrations isn't quite what you'd expect.
 There's a sample migration in `db/migrate/sample.rb`.
 To run your migrations, run `ruby db/migrate/migration_name.rb migration_method`.
 For example, `ruby db/migrate/sample.rb up`

+## Validations
+* An attachment requires content, file_type, and filename
+* A message requires body
+* A shipment requires from.
+If you want to get fancy, you could require this to be a `Contact`
+* A contact has an email.
+** Make sure contact emails are unique

 ##Entity Relations

-* A message has many tags
 * A message has many attachments
-* A message has one recipient
-* A shipment has many recipients
+* A message has many recipients
 * A shipment has many messages

 ## Additional requirements